Mathnerd314/stroscot/docs/Commentary/Objects.rst

 Many people like to use the word "object", as in "object-oriented programming".
 Stroscot aims to support all the paradigms, so being able to claim that Stroscot is OOP would be a great feature.
 But our analysis is stymied before it begins: per the C2 wiki, `nobody agrees on what OO is <https://wiki.c2.com/?NobodyAgreesOnWhatOoIs>`__ and there are `many definitions for OO <https://wiki.c2.com/?DefinitionsForOo>`__.
 For that reason the word "object" is not used in the rest of the documentation.
 But here we try to figure out what OO is and how to make Stroscot support OO.

+For example, Julia sort of is OO but users have `said <https://discourse.julialang.org/t/workaround-for-traditional-inheritance-features-in-object-oriented-languages/1195/27>`__ "Julia doesn’t do a good job here" and "[Inheritance] can help you build deep hierarchies that present data as nice, rolled up extension points for consumers of your library.
+Currently I don’t see any way to do something similar in Julia without a bunch of trickery/hackery/copying/shims."

 Definition
 ==========